MatrPaivaDev/banking_system/README.md

 # Banking System

-Building a basic banking system using the Python language, where clients can deposit, withdraw, and view their statement.
+Development of a basic banking system using Python, where clients can deposit, withdraw, and view their statements.
+It also allows account and user creation, as well as listing created accounts.